Femi Azeez: Millwall

 On 21 August 2024, Reading confirmed that Azeez had completed a permanent move to Millwall for a substantial undisclosed fee, after scoring 11 times in 89 appearances for the club.
 He made his Millwall debut on 24 August, in a 0–0 draw to Hull City.
 On 23 November, Azeez scored his first Millwall goal, coming off the bench to grab an injury-time equaliser in a 1–1 draw against Sunderland.

+He was named EFL Championship Player of the Month for February 2026 after five goal contributions in five matches.

+Brighton & Hove Albion

+On 2 September 2026, Brighton & Hove Albion announced the signing of Azeez on a four-year contract for a reported initial fee of £12.5 million, with a potential total package in excess of £15 million through performance-related add-ons.

+International career

+In May 2026, Azeez received his first call-up to the Nigeria national team, being named in the squad for the 2026 Unity Cup.
+He made his debut on 26 May 2026, scoring both goals in a 2–0 win over Zimbabwe.

 Personal life

 Azeez was born in England and grew up in Northwood to a Nigerian father and Spanish mother.
 Azeez's younger brother, Miguel, is also a professional footballer.